Pelargonium australe

 Pelargonium australe is a perennial herb that is endemic to Australia, and found in all states except the Northern Territory.
 Common names include native storksbill, wild geranium and austral storksbill.

+Description

 The species grows to 50 cm high and has leaves with 5 to 7 lobes.
 Umbels of 4 to 12 flowers appear between October and March in the species' native range.
 These are pink with darker markings.

+Taxonomy

 The species was first formally described in 1800 by German botanist Carl Ludwig Willdenow.

+Distribution and habitat

 It occurs on sand dunes, coastal cliffs and rocky outcrops.

+Cultivation

 In cultivation, the species prefers a sunny or lightly shaded position and is adaptable to a wide range of soil types.
 It is readily propagated by cuttings.